Illusions of Past Perfection When Dealing with Betrayal

-Some of the most common difficulties I hear about in my office include the following:
+Some of the most common problems I hear about in office that clients face include the following:

 • Good sex but lack of connection.